jamietre/CsQuery/README.md

 The CSS selector engine fully indexes each document on tag name, id, class, and attribute.
 The index is subselect-capable, meaning that complex selectors will still be able to take advantage of the index (for any part of the selector that's indexed).
 [Performance](#performance) of selectors compared to other existing C# HTML parsing libraries is orders of magnitude faster.

 What's more, the entire test suite from Sizzle (the jQuery CSS selector engine) and jQuery (1.6.2) has been ported from Javascript to C# to cover this project.

+##### It's incredibly easy

+Pretty much everything you need is in the `CQ` object, which is designed to work like a jQuery object.
+Assigning a string to a CQ object parses it.
+THe property indexer `['...']` runs a CSS selector, and returns new CQ object, like `$('...')` using jQuery.
+Finally, the `Render` method writes the DOM back to a string.

+Here's a basic example of parsing HTML, selecting something, altering it, and rendering it back to a string.

+    CQ dom = "<div>Hello world! <b>I am feeling bold!</b> What about <b>you?</b></div>";

+    string bold = dom["b"];               /// find all "b" nodes (there are two in this example)

+    string boldText = bold.Text();        /// jQuery text method; == "I am feeling bold! you?"

+    bold.Remove();                        /// jQuery Remove method

+    string html = dom.Render();           /// =="<div>Hello world! </div>

+There are other ways to create CQ objects, run selectors, and change the DOM.
+The property indexer used above can also be used to create HTML fragments, like the default method with jQuery.

+You can also use the property indexer to like an array indexer, e.g. `dom[0]` returns the first element in your selection.
+(If there is one, that is!
+Using the LINQ method
+`dom.FirstOrDefault()` might be a better choice for many situations).

+Like in jQuery, each CQ object is made up of DOM elements.
+In CsQuery, the basic node is an `IDomObject` and is analagous to an HTML element or other node (like a text node or comment node).
+Most of the typical HTML element methods are available.
+So, using these alternatives, to obtain only the first bolded item from the example above:

+*use CSS to choose first node only*

+    string bold = dom["div > b:first-child"].Text();

+*use jQuery CSS filter extensions to return the first item in the selection*

+    string bold = dom["b:first"].Text();

+*use LINQ First to get the first item, and the DOM node "InnerText" method*

+    string bold = dom["b"].First().InnerText;

+*use indexer to get the first item, and "Select" instead of the indexer to make it more readable*

+    string bold = dom.Select("b")[0].InnerText;

+*Use jQuery "contents" method to return the text node children, the indexer to get the first, and the DOM node "nodeValue" method to get the contents of a text node*

+    string bold = dom["b"].contents()[0].NodeValue

+Each of these returns the same thing: "I am feeling bold!"

 ### Installation